denis180889/resident-home/README.md

 #### api tests:
 npm run test-api

-## screenshot billingPage.jpg is saved in the root directory
+## screenshot billingPage.jpg is saved in the root directory (example is provided in the repository)
-## report test-report.html is generated in the root directory
+## report test-report.html is generated in the root directory (example is provided in the repository)